gkouziik/eslint-plugin-security-node/docs/rules/detect-nosql-injection.md

 The solution here is to never use the $where operator.
 Why?
 I list it here:

-* Performance: since you can run arbitary Javscript code, the $where operator is not optimized.
+* Performance: since you can run arbitrary JavaScript code, the $where operator is not optimized.
 That means: indexes will be ignored.

 * Scope is not accessible: the solution to avoid the code injection would be to add the where clause inside a function, like the following: